Ryan2144/2-to-the-n/README.md

 # 2^n
-It's 2048, but with larger grids!
-Grid sizes include:
+It's 2048, but with larger grids! (except 3x3 as it is smaller than the original 2048) Grid sizes include:

 3x3 - 256